JessicaFB/Apple-vs-Android-Twitter-NLP/README.md

 I then ran a gridsearch for one zip code, West Hollywood and applied the model with those optimized parameters to all 100 zip codes, also considering RMSE (if RMSE was lower for a slightly higher BIC, then the lower RMSE set of parameters would be used).
 This yielded clear results with a clear trend and projections that had much smaller confidence intervals than the all-of-LA-averaged model.

+**Forecasting**

+We used dynamic forecasted and projected median home sale values for each zip code 5 years into the future and based the current median home sale value as the investment value.
+With the investment value and the 5-year projected value we calculated ROI (return on investment) as:

+profit/investment * 100 -which equated to- (forecasted value - current value)/investment value * 100

+We then looked at the top 10 zip codes and took into account confidence intervals.
+The top projected zip code was removed due to the confidence intervals being so uncertain (large).
+The next 5 offered the highest ROI while having much smaller confidence intervals.

+**Top 5 Zip Code Selection

+We looked at the Top 10 zip codes selected

 ## Results

 ### Top 10 Zip Codes & Metrics

 !["Top 10 Zip Codes"](figures/top_10_table.csv)

+### Top 5 Zip Codes

+We selected

 ### Feature Importance